Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Decrypted-Wallet.md

 <!---
 <!-- theme:info
->Merchants managing their own encryptions will send a [Decrypted Wallet](?path=docs/Resources/Guides/Payment-Sources/Decrypted-Wallet.md) payload request.
+> Merchants using the wallet encryption will send a [Wallet](?path=docs/Getting-Started/Getting-Started-Wallets.md) payload request based on the wallet type.
 -->

 <!--